PLP-MERN-Stack-Development/week-8-capstone_-Hikayharrison44/README (2).md

 **URL**:  http://localhost:8080/

-## The technologies are used for this project?
+## The technologies used for this project?

 This project is built with: